Thar-Allah Headquarters: Society-oriented operations

 The Thar-Allah Headquarters is also responsible for operations and tasks related to the civil society.
-Some of these tasks consist in monitoring and, if necessary, intervening in sociocultural and social-media activities in Tehran, in what is characterized generally as cultural engineering.
+Some of these tasks consist in monitoring and, if necessary, intervening in sociocultural and social-media activities in Tehran, in what is characterized generally as cultural engineering (part of Thar-Allah's mission is to track down regime opponents in cyberspace and arrest them).
 In recent years, Thar-Allah cyber units have arrested several dissidents, journalists, and fashion and music influencers.

 Society-oriented tasks also include the carrying out of relief and public aid operations.
-With the outbreak of COVID-19 pandemic in Iran, the Thar-Allah Headquarters have officially and publicly been tasked with supporting the medical efforts in Tehran.
+With the outbreak of the COVID-19 pandemic in Iran, the Thar-Allah Headquarters were tasked with supporting the relevant medical efforts in Tehran.

 Procedures

-Ordinarily, the primary organizations responsible for security in and around Tehran are NAJA and the Ministry of Intelligence.

-In cases when the security situation spirals out of control, the Supreme National Security Council seeks Supreme Leader Ayatollah Ali Khamenei's permission to enlist the Thar-Allah Headquarters.
-The Ministry of Intelligence, the NAJA, and all government ministries are under operational control of this Headquarters.
-Sarallah Headquarters, in times of crisis, therefore acts effectively as military governor of Tehran.
+Under normal circumstances, security provision in and around Tehran rests with the NAJA and the Iranian Ministry of Intelligence.
+When the situation escalates, the Supreme National Security Council can request permission of the Supreme Leader of Iran to deploy the Thar-Allah Headquarters' forces.
+The Ministry of Intelligence, the NAJA, and all government ministries would then come under its operational control.
+The Thar-Allah Headquarters, in times of crisis, therefore acts effectively as military governor of Tehran.

 Organization

-The Thar-Allah Headquarters acts as military governor authority of Tehran and has a significant combat power and influence.
-The Sarallah Headquarters has two sub-headquarters, Nasser-e Sarallah and Qods-e Sarallah, which serve the northwest and south/southeast of Tehran.
-Under the Tehran-based Sarallah headquarters, the Provincial commands established security units comprising IRGC and Basij personnel.
+As explained above, the Thar-Allah Headquarters acts as military governor authority of Tehran and thus has significant combat power and influence.
+It consists of two sub-headquarters, Nasser-e and Quds-e, which serve the northwest and south/southeast of Tehran, respectively.
+There are also several other security units composed of IRGC and Basij personnel.

-Besides the Commander, whose post is held by the Commander-in-Chief of the IRGC, and the Deputy Commander, who executes the daily operations, the leadership of the Thar-Allah Headquarters consist of the Supreme Leader's Representative and of the Deputy Coordinator of the Headquarters.

-The Thar-Allah Headquarters has a Deputy Operations Commander, usually a Second Brigadier General.
-Until March 2020, the position was held by Nasser Shabani.
-The Headquarters also has a Medical Unit.
-As of 2011, it was headed by Ali Khalili, targeted by EU sanctions.
+The leadership of the Thar-Allah consists of its Commander (which always is the Commander-in-Chief of the IRGC), its Deputy Commander (in command of day-to-day operations), the Supreme Leader's Representative, the Deputy Coordinator, and a Deputy Operations Commander (usually a brigadier general).
+Until March 2020, the latter position was held by Nasser Shabani.

+Thar-Allah also has a medical unit, which has been headed by Ali Khalili (a target of EU sanctions) since 2011.

-The Thar-Allah Headquarters directly controls three Provincial commands:
+Thar-Allah directly controls three Provincial commands: